indiqusdocs/apiculus/docs/FAQs.md

 ### How are data durability and redundancy achieved with block volumes?
 Data redundancy is achieved at the storage level by design as the storage layer replicates Block Volume data across multiple storage devices and Availability Zones.

-### What Linux distributions are supported on Apiculus CloudConsole?
+### What Linux distributions are supported on Apiculus Cloud Console?
 Apiculus supports a range of popular Linux distributions such as Ubuntu, CentOS, Rocky, Oracle, Debian, Alma and OpenSUSE.

 Further, any commercially supported Linux distros, e.g., RHEL, Ubuntu Enterprise etc.. are also supported.
 Apiculus, however, does not include licenses for enterprise Linux distributions and those need to be procured by service providers separately in a SPLA or similar model.